 - Sterilized, heat-resistant glass bottles or jars (the more attractive, the better.
 You can make your flavored oils in large jars and decant into smaller decorative bottles later if you wish)

 - Herbs of your choice (some suggestions are listed below)

 - Cooking oil (light olive oil is a good choice, but any cooking oil will work)

 - Large pot or cauldron for sterilizing jars.

 - Decorative ribbon (optional)

-How to Infuse Cooking Oil with Herbs
+How to Infuse Cooking Oil With Herbs

 - Always start with clean, dry herbs and sterilized jars or bottles.
 Do not use herbs that show any sign of mold.
 It is crucially important when preserving any type of food, that you always follow the processing instructions specified in the recipe and to adhere to the USDA guidelines on how to sterilize jars and other products for canning.

 - It is best to choose sprigs of herbs that do not require washing.
 Simply shake off any soil and do a once-over for any hitchhiking insects.
-If you must clean your herbs, rinse them off and give them several hours to thoroughly day, before using.
+If you must clean your herbs, rinse them off and give them several hours to thoroughly dry before using.
 Any water left on the herbs will impede their contact with the oil.